 Software-as-a-Service (SaaS) | Application Security | Endpoints, user security, and network security.
 Misconfigurations, workloads, and data. |

-In other words, Both parties will enter a Service Level Agreement (SLA) such that the CSPs will remain responsible for monitoring, tracking, and addressing security threats within the cloud and its underlying infrastructure.
+In other words, both parties will enter a Service Level Agreement (SLA) such that the CSPs will remain responsible for monitoring, tracking, and addressing security threats within the cloud and its underlying infrastructure.
 At the same time, the responsibility of securing the data stored within the cloud environment falls with the customers.

 Let us dive into some of the challenges in Cloud Penetration Testing: